-- 3-9 (1) When a decision has been made under Rule 3-8 [Action after investigation], the Executive Director must notify the complainant and the lawyer in writing of the disposition. - (2) When the Executive Director takes no further action on a complaint under Rule 3-8 (1) [Action after investigation], notice to the complainant under subrule (1) must include - (a) the reason for the decision, and - (b) instructions on how to apply for a review of the decision under Rule 3-14 [Review by Complainants' Review Committee].
+- 3-9 (1) When a decision has been made under Rule 3-8 [Action on a complaint], the Executive Director must notify the complainant and the lawyer in writing of the disposition. - (2) When the Executive Director takes no further action on a complaint under Rule 3-8 (1) [Action on a complaint], notice to the complainant under subrule (1) must include - (a) the reason for the decision, and - (b) instructions on how to apply for a review of the decision under Rule 3-14 [Review by Complainants' Review Committee]. - (3) Despite subrule (1), when proceeding on a complaint under Division 1.01 [Health issues], the Executive Director may delay notifying the complainant until health information has been collected and assessed.